V4Fire/Client/src/core/component/queue-emitter/README.md

 # core/component/queue-emitter

-This module provides a class to organize event emitter with support of ordering events.
+This module provides a class to organize event emitter with support of ordering handlers.

+## Usage

 ```js
 import QueueEmitter from 'core/component/queue-emitter';